FAQs on Hochul’s Daft Plan to Cancel Congestion Pricing

 Yes.
 Under the law, the MTA Board votes on the specifics of the congestion pricing program, including toll rates and start date.
 The Board could vote to keep delaying until it becomes moot.

 Yes.
-Unfortunately, it appears the governor can stall congestion pricing by ordering the State DOT not sign-off on a routine toll agreement with the MTA.
+Unfortunately, it appears the Governor can stall congestion pricing by ordering the State Department of Transportation (DOT) not sign-off on a routine toll agreement with the MTA (in this case, the tolling agreement for the federal Value Pricing Pilot Program).
 This is like wrecking a big deal by refusing to check one box in a stack of forms.

 Is raising the Payroll Mobility Tax (PMT) on NYC a substitute for congestion pricing?